Comments and threads

 • A standard comment.

-• A comment in a thread, which can be resolved.
+• A comment in a thread, which you can resolve.

 You can suggest code changes in your commit diff comment, which the user can accept through the user interface.